-Mean Assay Difference ± (2 S.D. of Assay Difference)
+Mean Assay Difference + (2 S.D. of Assay Difference)

-on four or more assays, the pair is excluded from analysis.
-Likewise, if the difference between the repeat and original is outside the interval on five or more assays, the pair is excluded.
+on three or more assays, the pair is excluded from analysis.
+Likewise, if the difference between the repeat and original is outside the interval on four or more assays, the pair is excluded.
+These excluded pairs are also investigated by the Coordinating Center and the lab to find reasons for mismatching.

-Mean Assay Difference ± (1.5 S.D. of Assay Difference)
+Mean Assay Difference + (1.5 S.D. of Assay Difference)